gerryhjs/gerry-themes-issue-tracker/README.md

-If you have any problem about plugins please commit issue here.
+If you have any problem about Gerry Themes or Gerry Themes Pro, please commit issue here.
 Thanks.

 Gerry Themes: https://plugins.jetbrains.com/plugin/18922-gerry-themes